Fitting Ideals of Projective Limits of Modules over Non-Noetherian Iwasawa Algebras: Preliminaries

 \subsection{Commutativity of Projective Limits and Tensor Products}

-\begin{lemma}[see \cite{emerton}] Let $R$ be a commutative ring, $N$ be a finitely presented $R$-module, and $\{M_i\}$ be a projective system of $R$-modules such that for each index $i$, $M_i$ is of finite length as an $R$-module.
+\begin{lemma}[see \cite{emerton}] Let $R$ be a commutative ring, $N$ be a finitely presented $R$-module, and $\{M_i\}_i$ be a projective system of $R$-modules such that for each index $i$, $M_i$ is of finite length as an $R$-module.
 Then, the canonical $R$-module homomorphism is an isomorphism. \end{lemma} \begin{proof} For the convenience of the reader, we provide a complete proof, based on what has been sketched by M. Emerton in \cite{emerton}.

 Choose a finite presentation for the module $N$: For each $i$, tensor the above presentation with $M_i$ to get an exact sequence of $R$--modules:

 Regarding the first arrow, we define

 and break the obtained exact sequence into two short exact sequences:

 and